boazsegev/iodine/README.md

 exit
 ```

+## Cuncurrency?

+Iodine maintains the idea of: "yes" to concurrency between objects but "no" to concurrency within objects.

+Iodine applies this concept when running in Task mode (or timer mode), by defaulting to single threaded mode, preventing multi-threading race conditions in an unknown environment.
+Also, each task runs in a single thread from the thread-pool, so unless it tries to set or manipulate global data, it's safe from race conditions.

+Iodine applies this concept when running in Server mode by locking the Protocol instance whenever Iodine calls for actions related to that Protocol.

+For instance, in Iodine's implementation for the Websocket protocol: Websocket messages to different connections can run concurrently, however multiple messages to the same connection are only executed one at a time, maintaining their order (lately a fix in version 0.1.8 made sure that also websocket broadcasting will be executed within the Protocol lock, preventing concurrency within the same connection).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.